overprobe/flame-restaurant/README.md

 - Orders are stored in PHP sessions and will reset when the session expires or the server restarts.
 - No authentication is implemented.
 - Images for menu items should be placed in the `img/` folder with filenames matching the lowercase, spaceless item names (e.g., `friedrice.png`).

 ## Credits

+Web Developed by Elven Tan Kean Hong.
+Web Designed by Tey Sukorn.

+(C) 2025 Flame Restaurant.
-Developed by Excess Tools Holdings Sdn.
+(C) 2025 Excess Tools Holdings Sdn.
 Bhd.